xinminlabs/synvert-docs/_posts/2022-02-06-migrate-jquery.md

 ### Use the synvert snippet

-The overall snippet is `jquery/migrate`, it includes many small snippets, e.g. `jquery/deprecate-event-shorthand`, so I can run the following command to automatically convert the jqeury code.
+The overall snippet is `jquery/migrate`, it includes many small snippets, e.g. `jquery/deprecate-event-shorthand`, so you can run the following command to automatically convert the jqeury code.

 ```bash
 $ synvert-javascript --run jquery/migrate --path <project_path>